Ligier JS35

 The Ligier JS35 was a Formula One car used by the Ligier team during the 1991 Formula One season.
 It was updated to a 'B' spec during the season.
+The car was powered by the Lamborghini V12 engine and ran on Goodyear tyres.
 Its best finish in a race was seventh (twice).

-Development
+Design and development

-For the 1991 season, team owner Guy Ligier had secured the use of V12 engines from Lamborghini, which had been used the previous season by Team Lotus and Larrousse.
+For the 1991 Formula One World Championship, team owner Guy Ligier had secured the use of V12 engines from Lamborghini, which had been used the previous season by Team Lotus and Larrousse.
 This was to be a stopgap measure as for 1992, the team were to use Renault V10s.

 The JS35 chassis was prepared by Ligier's design department under the direction of Michel Beaujon, Claude Galopin and Richard Divila, the latter two being fired after the disappointing start to the season.
 The car was overweight and bulky from the start, not helped by the large oil tank required for the new engines.
 Changes to the suspension for the start of the European leg of the season helped performance a little.

 The chassis was later updated to a 'B' spec by new Ligier recruit Frank Dernie.
 The JS35B, which made its debut at the French Grand Prix, also had some input from Gérard Ducarouge who was recruited mid-season.
+The monocoque chassis of the JS35B was of carbon fibre and provided with a six-speed transverse gearbox developed by Xtrac.
+It was configured with double wishbone pushrod suspension, front and rear, and used Koni and Bilstein dampers.
+Brakes were by Brembo with Carbone Industrie pads.
+The steering was designed in-house by Ligier and the car ran on Goodyear tyres.
+The wheelbase of the chassis was 2900 mm, the front track was 1830 mm while the rear track was 1650 mm.
+The capacity of the fuel tank was 215 L and fuel and oil was supplied by Elf.
+The overall weight of the car was 520 kg.